 - Print, date, and sign the form.
 If you do not have a printer, you can print the form out at any local library.
 If you do not have a stamp, you can buy one from any grocery store: just ask the cashier to sell you one.

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

-- Your voter registration form must be postmarked 15 days before Election Day
+- Your voter registration form must be postmarked by 15 days before Election Day.

 - Bring your Alabama driver's license or state ID card with you.
 If you don't have one, bring ONE photo ID that shows your name, and ONE document that shows your name and Alabama address.
 Acceptable documents include a utility bill, bank statement, paycheck, residential lease, or any government document that shows your name and address.

 Registering to vote in Alabama with a felony conviction